The Formal Theory of Monads, Univalently: Preliminaries

 Note that similarly, one can define a displayed bicategory $\dSymMonCat$ over $\UnivCat$ whose total bicategory $\SymMonCat$ is the bicategory of symmetric monoidal categories.
 In the remainder of this paper, we use several operations on displayed bicategories.

-\begin{defi} We have the following operations on displayed bicategories: \begin{enumerate} \item (\coqident{Bicategories.DisplayedBicats.Examples.Prod}{disp_dirprod_bicat}) Given displayed bicategories $\D_1$ and $\D_2$ over $\B$, we construct a displayed bicategory $\D_1 \times \D_2$ over $\B$ whose objects, 1-cells and 2-cells are pairs of objects, 1-cells, and 2-cells in $\D_1$ and $\D_2$ respectively. \item (\coqident{Bicategories.DisplayedBicats.Examples.Sigma}{sigma_bicat}) Suppose that we have a displayed bicategory $\D_1$ over $\B$ and a displayed bicategory $\D_2$ over $\total{\D_1}$.
-We construct a displayed bicategory $\sigmaD{\D_2}$ over $\B$ by setting the objects over $x$ to be pairs of $(\disp{x}, \disp{\disp{x}})$ of objects $\disp{x} : \dob{D_1}{x}$ and $\disp{\disp{x}} : \dob{\D_2}{(x, \disp{x})}$. \item (\coqident{Bicategories.DisplayedBicats.Examples.FullSub}{disp_fullsubbicat}) Let $\B$ be a bicategory and let $P$ be a predicate on the objects of $\B$.
-We define a displayed bicategory $\dfullsub{P}$ over $\B$ by setting the displayed objects over $x$ to be proofs of $P(x)$ and the 1-cells and 2-cells are inhabitants of the unit type. \end{enumerate} \end{defi}
+\begin{defi} We have the following operations on displayed bicategories: \begin{enumerate} \item (\coqident{Bicategories.DisplayedBicats.Examples.Prod}{disp_dirprod_bicat}) Given displayed bicategories $\D$ and $\D'$ over $\B$, we construct a displayed bicategory $\D \times \D'$ over $\B$ whose objects, 1-cells and 2-cells are pairs of objects, 1-cells, and 2-cells in $\D$ and $\D'$ respectively. \item (\coqident{Bicategories.DisplayedBicats.Examples.Sigma}{sigma_bicat}) Suppose that we have a displayed bicategory $\D$ over $\B$ and a displayed bicategory $\D'$ over $\total{\D}$.
+We construct a displayed bicategory $\sigmaD{\D'}$ over $\B$ by setting the objects over $x$ to be pairs of $(\disp{x}, \disp{\disp{x}})$ of objects $\disp{x} : \dob{D}{x}$ and $\disp{\disp{x}} : \dob{\D'}{(x, \disp{x})}$. \item (\coqident{Bicategories.DisplayedBicats.Examples.FullSub}{disp_fullsubbicat}) Let $\B$ be a bicategory and let $P$ be a predicate on the objects of $\B$.
+We define a displayed bicategory $\dfullsub{P}$ over $\B$ by setting the displayed objects over $x$ to be proofs of $P(x)$ and the types of 1-cells between every pair of objects and of 2-cells between every pair of 1-cells are defined to be the unit type. \end{enumerate} \end{defi}

 The last notion we discuss, is the notion of a \emph{section} of a displayed bicategory.
 Intuitively, a section assigns to every $x$ a displayed object $\disp{x} : \D_x$ in a pseudofunctorial way.
 As such every section $s$ of $\D$ induces a pseudofunctor $\Section{s} : \B \onecell \total{D}$ such that every $x : \B$ is \emph{definitionally} equal to $\proj{\D}(\Section{s}(x))$.